Julian/lean-across-the-board/docs/api.rst

     likely through notation.

-.. theorem:: matrix_repr_instance
+.. definition:: matrix_repr_instance

-.. theorem:: option_wrap
+.. definition:: option_wrap

     Construct an ``option_wrapper`` term from a provided ``option X`` and the ``string`` that will override the ``has_repr.repr`` for ``none``.

-.. theorem:: option_wrapper
+.. constant:: option_wrapper

     An auxiliary wrapper for ``option X`` that allows for overriding the ``has_repr`` instance for ``option``, and rather, output just the value in the ``some`` and a custom provided ``string`` for ``none``.

-.. theorem:: vec_repr
+.. definition:: vec_repr

     For a “vector” ``X^n'`` represented by the type ``Π n' : ℕ, fin n' → X``, where the ``X`` has a ``has_repr`` instance